Ouchi-juku

 Recommended season: Year-round

 【Ouchi-juku】A post town where the breath of Edo sleeps.
-The breathtaking thatched roofs and the temptation of 'negi soba'
+The stunning thatched roofs and the temptation of 'negi soba'

 Nestled quietly in the mountains of Shimogo Town, Fukushima Prefecture, 'Ouchi-juku' flourished as a post town connecting Aizuwakamatsu and Nikko during the Edo period.
 Designated as an Important Traditional Building Preservation District by the national government in 1981, this area still features neatly lined thatched-roof houses that instantly transport visitors back in time.

-■ A 'Japanese landscape' loved across the ages
+■ A 'Japanese original landscape' loved across eras

-Walking along the highway, the sound of clear water flowing through the waterways and the colorful Japanese small goods lined up at the eaves delight the eyes.
+Walking along the highway, the sound of clear water flowing through the waterways and the colorful traditional Japanese crafts lined up at the eaves delight the eyes.

-• Walking through living history: The preserved houses are now bustling as souvenir shops selling traditional crafts and dining establishments surrounding warm irori.
+• Walking through living history: The preserved houses are now bustling as souvenir shops selling traditional crafts and dining places surrounding warm irori.

-• Breathtaking panorama: From the high ground deep in the village, you can overlook the thatched-roof town nestled among the mountains.
+• Breathtaking panorama: From the high ground deep in the village, you can overlook the thatched-roof town embraced by the mountains.
 Its appearance, changing with the seasons, is truly like a painting.

-If you visit Ouchi-juku, you absolutely cannot miss 'Takaoto Soba (negi soba)', which is eaten using a single 'fresh green onion' as chopsticks.
+If you visit Ouchi-juku, you absolutely cannot miss 'Takaoto soba (negi soba)', which is eaten using a single 'fresh green onion' as a substitute for chopsticks.

-• Amazing style: The experience of pulling soba with a green onion instead of chopsticks, occasionally nibbling on the onion as a condiment, will become the best memory of your trip.
+• Amazing style: The experience of pulling soba with a green onion instead of chopsticks, occasionally nibbling on the green onion as a condiment, becomes the best memory of your trip.

-• Experience with all five senses: Enjoying a bowl while feeling the smell of smoke from the irori and breathing the same air as travelers from Edo is truly a moment of bliss.
+• Experience with all five senses: Enjoying a bowl while feeling the smell of the irori smoke and breathing the same air as Edo travelers is truly a moment of bliss.

 Apply for a tour